Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Introduction

-The second design we will consider is a multi-employer CDC scheme.
-No such scheme exists in the UK at present, so we develop a scheme design which we believe reflects the common understanding of UK pension professionals on how multi-employer CDC might operate.
-To achieve this, we have worked with the Pension Policy Institute who have conducted a series of interviews on CDC pensions with a broad range of stakeholders and who have used these insights to publish two briefing notes on CDC.
+The second shared-indexation scheme we consider is a dynamic-accrual CDC scheme.
+In such a scheme, members can choose how much to contribute and, in return, receive a deferred retirement income that reflects financial market conditions at the time the contribution was paid.
+While no such scheme exists in the UK at present, in 2024 the UK Department for Work and Pensions (DWP) held a consultation on multi-employer CDC and our dynamic-accrual scheme is intended to reflect a common understanding of UK pension professionals on how such a scheme might operate.
+To achieve this, we have worked with the Pensions Policy Institute, a not-for-profit UK research institute, who have conducted a series of interviews on CDC pensions with a broad range of stakeholders.
+They have used these insights to publish two briefing notes on CDC schemes \cite{wilkinson,upton}.
 In addition, we have used the expertise of a project advisory group drawn from across the pension industry and academia.

-The consensus is that multi-employer scheme design is intended to minimize cross-subsidies between generations to prevent one employer potentially subsidizing others.
-It is also envisioned as a DC replacement rather than as a DB replacement, which too implies there should be low levels of intergenerational cross subsidies.
+The aim of this paper is to compare these two scheme designs and evaluate the extent to which they succeed in design goals such as providing an income for life, minimizing intergenerational unfairness and smoothing pension outcomes.

-Owadally et al. \cite{owadally} discuss comprehensively CDC plans in the UK with respect to policy, as well as their risks and the ensuing advantages and disadvantages.
-They model an earlier proposal for the Royal Mail CDC plan, but the scheme design has since changed.
-They also compare the outcomes for a single member of their model mature CDC plan against typical DC-based alternative pension schemes.
+Due to the novelty of UK CDC schemes, with the RMCPP launched in October 2024, there is little literature on their unique design.
+A 2023 report prepared for the ABI \cite{abi} summarises numerous industry studies of similar designs \cite{governmentActuaries, aon, popat, abi, irri, wtw}, as well as providing its own additional analysis.
+However, there are important differences in details between the scheme designs in these studies and the RMCPP.
+Notable differences include the use of buffers and funding corridors.
+Of these studies, only two perform stochastic modelling \cite{governmentActuaries,popat}.
+In the academic literature, Owadally et al. \cite{owadally} discuss CDC plans in the UK with respect to policy, as well as their risks and the ensuing advantages and disadvantages, and model an earlier proposal stochastically.
+They also compare the outcomes for a single member of their CDC plan model against typical DC-based alternative pension schemes, when the scheme is mature.
 They find their CDC plan can pay higher and more stable pensions compared to the alternative schemes considered.

-This work is an attempt to understand better the broad implications of the Royal Mail CDC plan, and to compare them to multi-employer CDC.
-We capture the broad design of the Royal Mail scheme, but not all of it.
-In particular, death and spousal benefits are omitted and we assume that benefit cuts and bonuses that must occur when the fund is significantly over- or under-funded take affect immediately.
-Our mortality modelling is also simplified: we assume no systematic longevity risk and that the fund is large enough for individual longevity risk to be ignored.
-We do not consider any heterogeneity in the multi-employer fund in our simulations in this paper, but we do show how that can be incorporated into the scheme design if desired.
-We have discussed results from simulating heterogeneous funds in \cite{upton}.